lukinko22/challenge1-refractor/README.md

 ## This project is meant to refactor the HTML and CSS of Horiseon's web page/application

 ### Getting Started

- * You can find this site published on
+ * You can find this site published on: https://lukinko22.github.io/challenge1-refractor/
- + You can find the repository here:
+ + You can find the repository here: https://github.com/lukinko22/challenge1-refractor/

 ### Prerequisites:

  Up-to-date browser, preferably Google Chrome

 ### List of Changes

 ### HTML

 Changed Title from “title” to “Horiseon-Social Solution Services”